-For example, you can set up a game room, especially if you have kids or wish to entertain guests.
+For example, you can set up a game room equipped with hands-on games, or get digital with consoles or a portable golf simulator.
+A game room is especially great if you have kids or wish to entertain guests.
 A perfect place where everyone can come together around a pool or a tennis table for some healthy competition.

 A home theater is another great entertainment zone if you have space!